open-revolution/research/imed/proposals-summary.md

 * GAVI is partly funded through the IFFIm.
 This sells donor-backed bonds on the capital market to raise money for GAVI.
 Other sources of funding are direct matching by DFID and the Gates foundation, developing country contributions, and other direct funding.
 * Alongside the IFFim, there are a number of other proposals which involve donor-backed bond funding.
     * The PDF-FF proposes a donor-backed bond funding system for PDPs.
 It is more comprehensive than IFFIm, as it would include the selection of which PDPs to fund, whereas the IFFIm simply channels all money to GAVI.
+      * > What is PDF-FF? [name=Rufus Pollock]
     * The IRFF - Industry R&D Facilitation Fund is similar to the PDF-FF.
 It would commit to reimbursing a certain proportion of the expenses of PDPs (say 80%) using bond-backed financing.
-* GAVI is partialy funded through contributions from developing countries.
+* GAVI is partially funded through contributions from developing countries.
 This is similar to FRIND’s funding model of contributions from countries without the capacity for portfolio management.
 * PDPs tend to be fairly composite in approach.
 This is true of GAVI, which operates the pneumoccocal AMC as well as providing a more general incentive to vaccine developers, through directly purchasing vaccines.
 * Traditional PDPs tend to fund research directly, unlike GAVI.
 This makes them especially good at funding basic research, and popular with researchers.
 It also means they are less efficient, as unsuccessful research is funded and they do not provide incentives to research cost-effectively.
 Moreover, the discoveries made through PDPs are then often patented, such that the public pays twice.
 * Other examples of PDPs include  ANDI, IMI - Innovative Medicines Initiative, Lygature, PATH, TI Pharma, 2004 agreement between the International Partnership for Microbicides and Tibotec Pharmaceuticals, a Belgian subsidiary of pharmaceutical company Johnson & Johnson, to develop a microbicide to protect women from infection with HIV, Meningitis Vaccine Project, Aeras Global TB Vaccine Foundation, CD4 Initiative, Drugs for Neglected Diseases Initiative, DVI - Dengue Vaccine Initiative, EVI - European Vaccine Initiative, FIND - Foundation for Innovative New Diagnostics, GDAC - Global Dengue & Aedes-Transmitted Diseases Consortium, Human Hookworm Vaccine Initiative, IAVI - International AIDS Vaccine Initiative, IDRI - Infectious Disease Research Institute, International Partnership for Microbicides, iOWH - Institute for One World Health, IVCC, IVI - International Vaccine Institute, Malaria Vaccine Initiative, MMV - Medicines for Malaria Venture, PDVI - Pediatric Dengue Vaccine Initiative, TB Alliance, TBVI - TB Vaccine Initiative, and the WHO’s Tropical Disease Research.